mtth/igloo/README.rst

 Igloo
 =====

-A command line pastebin client.
+A command line pastebin.com_ client.
 Simple and compelling as can be.

 Features